climateaction-tech/grid-aware-software/README.md

 The body of work presented here, started after Ismael posted some questions and research into the <a href="https://climateaction.tech/community/">CAT's Slack</a>.
 Hannah, amongst many others picked up on the discussion.

-Following debate, Hannah and Ismael agreed to work together to further develop the research on the problems with carbon-aware and ultimately come up with the outline of a proposal to improve it.
+Following some debate on the issue, Hannah and Ismael agreed to work together to further develop the research on the problems with carbon-aware and ultimately come up with this presentation of the issues.

 If it were not for <a href="https://cliamteaction.tech">CAT</a> this work would not have come to fruition on this way - thank you CAT for bringing people together!